eugenennamdi/Creating-A-Scientific-GUI-calculator-with-Python/README.md

-# A Simple Scientific Calculator
+A SIMPLE PYTHON CALCULATOR
-Scientific calculator using Python GUI -Tkinter
+Creating a simple Python Calculator with PYTHON GUI - Tkinter